 Pater Familias exercised his power for life and had many powers.
 They were primarily the right to life and death (ius vitae necisque), the right to abandon newborns (ius exponendi), the right to sell children (ius vendendi).

 He had unlimited power over all persons and things within the family.
 He was even entitled to life and death (ius vitae necisque) over free family members.
 The law of life and death was an extremely extreme example of regulating family relations.
 At the beginning of the Roman state, the pater familias had the right to kill his children, for which he could face minimal sacred or censorship sanctions.
 During the principality, this right was limited.
 The law of life and death was abolished in the 4th century CE.
-In the Justinian law, the father had only the right to discipline.
+In Justinian law, the father had only the right to discipline.

 In exercising its right to discipline in disputes, pater familias had to take into account the decision of the domestic court (iudicium domesticum), which was composed of the closest relatives and neighbours.
 However, grave offences were brought under judicial authority.

 On the other hand, the law of abandonment of newborns (ius exponendi) concerned mainly sick and weak children.
 The Act of XII tables ordered the death of failed fetuses.
 Newborn abandonment was also practised, which was not treated as a homicide.
 The sons and daughters born as the first child were not included in the law of abandonment.
 During the principate, mostly extra-marital children and female newborns were abandoned.
 Since the time of Diocletian, this law has been restricted.
-The introduction of Christianity contributed to the legal prohibition of these practices, although social tolerance continued until the fall of the Western Roman Empire in CE 476 Constantine the Great whoever took the abandoned child and treated it as his own, acquired the right of paternity over him.
+The introduction of Christianity contributed to the legal prohibition of these practices, although social tolerance continued until the fall of the Western Roman Empire in 476 CE Constantine the Great who took the abandoned child and treated it as his own, acquired the right of paternity over him.

 Another law of pater familias was the right to sell children (ius vendendi), whereby he could sell his child even outside the Roman state (trans Tiberim), which was equivalent to enslavement.
 On the other hand, the sale of the child within the state borders led to the status of in mancipio, which was a temporary state, as the son returned to his father’s authority after liberation.
 After the third sale, the paternal authority would expire.
 The law of XII tables, however, limited the right to sell to no more than two people.
 Its total prohibition was introduced in 294 CE by Diocletian, however Constantine the Great in 329 CE allowed the sale of newborns in a situation of special poverty of the parents.